elsibakhi/crisis-management-gaza/README.md

 ### **Key Features:**
 ✅ **Real-time notifications** using Pusher & Echo.
-✅ **Live chat** to facilitate communication between affected citizens and aid providers.
+✅ **Live chat** to facilitate communication between admins and institutions.
 ✅ **Advanced search** with Scout & Algolia for quick access to resources.
 ✅ **Role-based access control** using Spatie for secure user management.
 ✅ **Location-based services** with Leaflet for mapping shelters and aid centers.